R-N-J/web_test_1/ECS_GUIDE.md

 3. **Clarity**: It explicitly marks the end of the builder chain.

 ### Component Mappers
 For ultra-high-performance access to components, especially in tight loops or frequently updated logic, use `Mapper`.
-Mappers provide a direct way to access component data for a specific type, bypassing some of the internal lookup overhead of `world.getComponent`.
+Mappers provide a direct way to access component data for a specific type, bypassing the internal lookup overhead of `world.getComponent`.

+All `Mapper` operations now include **enhanced validation**, automatically checking if an entity is still active and valid before performing any action.

 ```typescript
 // 1.
 Get a mapper (cached by the world)